 He gave her a gentle smile. "now this will pinch only for a second." he said as he slowly stuck a syringe in her veins.
 After a moment, the girl's eyes began to flutter, and her breathing slowed.
 Her eyelids turned to slits before closing for the last time.
 Her heaving chest fell flat and did not rise again.

-“I am sorry Gretta, but this is the only way,” he whispered to the corpse.
-He offered a prayer for the deceased and when it was all over the moved the girl a small cemetery plot deep within the woods.
+"I am sorry, Gretta, but this is the only way," he whispered to the corpse.
+He offered a prayer for the deceased, and when it was all over.
+Her body was deposited in a small cemetery plot deep within the woods.
 This was the 12th one he'd buried.
 More would come.
 They never seemed to stop.
 Whether he liked it or not while they sought him out for help while God sent them to seek salvation with him, he would continue to do the ugly work of the divine.

 Morality had become as nuanced as the messages God sent Erhard.